istio/istio.io/content/en/blog/2026/who-gives-progressive-delivery-to-istio/index.md

 **Give mesh config its own canary namespace.** Apply routing changes to a low-traffic namespace or a single cluster first, with the same manifest, and watch real traffic through it before it goes anywhere else.
 Istio's per-namespace scoping makes this straightforward and almost nobody uses it this way.

-**Watch destination distribution, not just error rate.** `istio_requests_total` broken down by `destination_workload` and `destination_version` will show you a subset that quietly stopped receiving traffic.
-A dashboard of request share per destination is the single most useful mesh-config canary signal I know of, and it is available out of the box.
+**Watch destination distribution, not just error rate.** `istio_requests_total` broken down by `destination_workload` and `destination_version` will show you a destination that quietly stopped receiving traffic.
+One caveat worth knowing: `destination_version` reports the version of the destination *workload*, taken from its `service.istio.io/canonical-revision` or `version` label — it is not the `DestinationRule` subset name.
+It tracks your subsets only when those subsets select on the version label, which is the common convention but not a guarantee, and it reads `unknown` for workloads carrying no version label at all.
+A dashboard of request share per destination is the most useful mesh-config canary signal I know of, and it is available out of the box.

 Share of mesh traffic per destination, in PromQL: